Welcome to today's edition of the Rush 24-7 podcast.

 Well, Jay, and I appreciate that you're saying that, and I appreciate that most people actually believe it.

-Now that's not on TV because it doesn't make the liberal point that Bush shouldn't have gone into Iraq.
+Now, that's not on TV because it doesn't make the liberal point that Bush shouldn't have gone into Iraq.

-What if it turns out that in this next election, when a parliament is actually elected under their new constitution, and the new government gets a handle on these insurgents with the help of the U.S., and those three provinces are calmed down because they do participate in the vote and they do have members in parliament.
+What if it turns out that in this next election, when a parliament is actually elected under their new constitution and the new government gets a handle on these insurgents with the help of the U.S., and those three provinces are calmed down because they do participate in the vote and they do have members in parliament?

-What happens in short if Bush's strategy works?
+What happens, in short, if Bush's strategy works?

-Um if you're familiar with Iraq, that is the center of the Sunni area and the center of the country.
+If you're familiar with Iraq, that is the center of the Sunni area and the center of the country.

 And they just had an election there, Jay.